nicotsou/nicotsou.com/content/blog/react-twitter-clone/index.md

   }

   const handleSubmit = (e) => {
-    // Prevent the default behavior of the form submition
+    // Prevent the default behavior of the form submission
     // which usually triggers a page reload
     // highlight-start
     e.preventDefault()